 Admission Info and Location

 A single ticket includes admission to both Kentucky Kingdom amusement park and Hurricane Bay water park.
 Discounted prices for children (under 48 inches) and seniors (55+).
+Children under 36 inches tall are admitted free.
 Season passes are available.
 Discounts may be available at Kentucky Kingdom's official site.

 The park is located in Louisville, Kentucky on the grounds of the Kentucky State Fair.
 It is across from the Louisville International Airport, at the intersection of I-65 and I-264.
 The address is 937 Phillips Lane in Louisville.
-Nearby parks include Beech Bend in Bowling Green and Kings Island in Mason, Ohio
+In addition to Holiday World, nearby parks include Beech Bend in Bowling Green, Kentucky Splash Water Park in Williamsburg, Kentucky, and Kings Island in Mason, Ohio.